2005-06 Tuition and Fees

 spouses and dependent children.

-by the State public school system, community colleges and institutions
+employed by the State public school system, community colleges

-scholarships from the federal or state government.
-The student
+receive scholarships from the federal or state government.

 of higher education.

-political subdivision of the state when the student fees are
+subdivision of the state when the student fees are paid by

 of job related law enforcement or corrections training.